 If you’ve got the time, it’s preferable to air dry stuffed animals.
 Start by removing most of the moisture by rolling it in a clean dry towel, then position your stuffed animal next to a fan to speed up the process.

-If you need your stuffed animal dry in a real hurry (countdown to bedtime… we’ve all been there), popping it into the dryer is usually OK to do (be sure to check if there’s any glued-in or plastic parts first), ‘but only with the coolest setting and shortest cycle possible to avoid distorting the toy and loosening the seams’, says Nick.
+If you need your stuffed animal dry in a real hurry (countdown to bedtime… we’ve all been there), popping it into the dryer is usually OK to do (be sure to check if there’s any glued-in or plastic parts first).
+A tumble dryer temperature guide for these precious companions?
+‘Only the coolest setting and shortest cycle possible to avoid distorting the toy and loosening the seams’, says Nick.

 Is it OK to clean stuffed animals in a washing machine?

 While it’s usually safe to put stuffed animals in the washing machine, there are some that don’t take too kindly to it, such as antique or particularly ‘well-loved’ toys, as well as any toys with electrical components, foam bead fillings (such as Beanie Babies) or any parts attached with glue.
 In these cases, handwashing or spot cleaning are better options.